Indifference pricing of pure endowments via BSDEs under partial information: The pricing problem

 Insurance-financial market models are typically incomplete due to the fact that mortality events are in general not hedgeable.
 This implies that insurance contracts may have different risk-neutral prices.
-One of the criteria that can be used to compute a fair price corresponds to identify insurer's preferences towards the risk via a specific utility function and maximize the expected utility whether she/he holds the insurance claim or not.
-In other words, to characterize the utility indifference price, which is the price $p$ that makes the insurer indifferent between not selling the policy and selling the policy at price $p$ now and paying the benefits at maturity.
+One of the criteria that can be used to compute a fair price corresponds to identify insurance company's preferences towards the risk via a specific utility function and maximize the expected utility whether it holds the insurance claim or not.
+In other words, to characterize the utility indifference price, which is the price $p$ that makes the insurance company indifferent between not selling the policy and selling the policy at price $p$ now and paying the benefits at maturity.

 In this paper, we follow a utility indifference pricing approach assuming that the insurance company is endowed with an exponential utility function of the form